lifeparticle/Ruby-Cheatsheet/README.md

 # Lambdas

+Lambdas are a powerful feature of the Ruby language.
+They allow you to wrap logic and data into a portable package.
+A lambda function encapsulates control flow, parameters and local variables into a single package assigned to a variable or used inline.
+If assigned to a variable, it can be passed to other functions or stored in data structures, just like a more typical variable containing a string or float.

-Lambda is an anonymous function, wrap the lambda with `do and end` (for multiline) or curly brackets `{ and }` (for a single line).
+A lambda function can then be executed far from the code location where it was defined.
+Lambda functions are often called anonymous functions or a function literal, wrap the lambda with `do and end` (for multiline) or curly brackets `{ and }` (for a single line).
 Lambda returns the last evaluated statement.

+With Ruby, the **lambda** keyword is used to create a lambda function.
+It requires a block and can define zero or more parameters.
+You call the resulting lambda function by using the call method.

+The following are specific situations in which you might want to use a Ruby lambda.

+1. Encapsulating complicated logic
+2. An in-memory state machine or data pipeline
+3. Perfect for simple callbacks
+4. Used in ActiveRecord scopes

 ```ruby
 # there are multiple ways to declare a lambda